-Richeille and I are taking a few years to explore sentimental longing, feelings of pleasure and the wistful affection we have for the past or place.
+Richeille and I are taking a few years to explore the deeply misunderstood phenomenon “Nostalgia”, using it as a source of inspiration.
+Feelings of sentimental longing, of pleasure and the wistful affection we have for the past or place.

-Are we Nostalgic because we are unhappy with the present or are frustrated because we are so nostalgic?
+Are we Nostalgic because we are unhappy with the present chaos and our minds drift to the past for comfort or are we miserable because we are stuck in the past?
 Through art we hope to unearth these fleeting feelings that overcome us, and to create work that connects us.